montyaggie/tamufeed.js/README.md

 you basically need to add four things in your HTML.
 Let the demo `synchronous.html` be your guide.

 1. The configuration script block, which configures parameters like your feed's address.
-Put it in the `&lt;HEAD&gt;` of the document.
+Put it in the `<HEAD>` of the document.
 2. The text/html script elements, which are the output templates for this script.
 You can put them almost anywhere.
 3. The prerequisite jQuery & Google.com/jsapi script tags and then tamufeed.js.
 Put them in the same sequence near the closing &lt;/BODY&gt; tag at the bottom (but above #4).
 4. And finally, copy the bottom-most inline script block in the demo's HTML